-Overlooking Perfume River on the Ha Khe Hill, the 7-storey Thien Mu Pagoda is considered as the tallest religious building that can be found in Vietnam.
+Overlooking Perfume River on the Ha Khe Hill, the 7 storey Thien Mu Pagoda is considered as the tallest religious building in Vietnam.

 The grounds of the temple aren’t only attractive but also it’s a site of political significance.
-During 1963, there’s was Buddhist Crisis and Catholic government cracked down the country’s Buddhism in spite of most of the Vietnamese were Buddhist during that time.
+During 1963, there’s was Buddhist Crisis and Catholic government cracked down the country’s Buddhism.

 When the 9 unarmed Buddhists were killed in Hue, the Thein Mu Pagoda became an organizing point for people who are involved in this movement.